24/7 Emergency Service

 • 60-gallon to 100-gallon tanks are found in some homes with large square footage, large families, or specific hot water needs.

-• Plastic Tanks: Corrosion-resistant and lighter, though often more expensive than steel tanks.
+• Plastic Tank: Corrosion-resistant, lighter, and often more expensive than steel tanks.
 Expected lifespan of 20 years with proper maintenance.
 Many plastic tank units (like the Rheem Marathon) include a lifetime warranty, meaning you’ll never pay for a water heater again.

-3. How Flow Rate Affects Installation Costs of a Tankless Water Heater
+3. How Flow Rate Affects Tankless Water Heater Costs

 4. Choosing a Fuel Type for Your Water Heater